0xsirus/cmpxchg-exmaple/README.md

 # cmpxchg-emaple
-This is an example to demonstrate how you can use the Intel's "cmpxchg" instruction to implement a lock
+This is an example to demonstrate how you can use the Intel's "cmpxchg" instruction to implement a lock.

+Compile:
+gcc -o cmpxchg_lock -lpthread cmpxchg_lock.c